Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 Love bubbly cocktails?

 So do I!
-Try some of our other favorites:
+Try some of our other favorite cocktail recipes with sparkling wine:

 - 2 lime wheels